 Michael Webb, senior research associate, Center for Urban and Regional Studies, UNC-Chapel Hill; and Hugh Devine, professor emeritus in geospatial analytics, North Carolina State University, Raleigh

 HUD's Final Rule and What It Means for Your Counseling Agency (302C)

 On December 14, 2016, HUD published the final rule for the new certification requirements for housing counseling.
 This session will go over the mandates and requirements for all HUD-approved housing counseling agencies in addition to housing counseling certification.
 The NC Housing Coalition, acting as a HUD intermediary, will offer guidance on the final rule for counseling agencies.

 Stacie Darden, housing programs officer, NC Housing Coalition, Raleigh; Kris Fountain, CEO, Fountain and Associates, Concord; Donna Ryder, president, DryWorks, Clayton

 Break (Lenoir Side Corridor, Downstairs) Sponsored by Bank of America Merrill Lynch

 Samuel Gunter, director of policy and advocacy, NC Housing Coalition, Raleigh

-Will Parry-Hill, manager of legislative affairs, NC Housing Finance Agency, Raleigh
+Will Parry-Hill, manager of government and industry relations, NC Housing Finance Agency, Raleigh

 Chris Estes, president and CEO of the National Housing Conference (NHC), currently leads the NHC's strategic direction for policy, communications and research work and serves as a national thought leader on affordable housing and community development issues.
 He also currently serves on the Board of Directors of the Baltimore Branch of the Federal Reserve Bank of Richmond and the National Low Income Housing Coalition, as well as the Fannie Mae Affordable Housing Advisory Committee.